The Ultimate Guide to Mastering Email Deliverability

 - Clicked: Your customer clicked on something in your email.
 This shows engagement, and is probably what you’re hoping they’ll do with your emails.

 - No Click: Not great news for you, but also not too important for the ISPs.
 Really low engagement is a signal that you need to work on your content.
-Try to increase personalization.
+Try to use different e-commerce personalization tactics.

 - Unsubscribe: Also not the best news for you, since you’ve lost a contact.
-But ISPs understand that people’s preferences change, and an unsubscribe won’t have a large negative impact on your reputation.
+But ISPs understand that people’s preferences change, and customers clicking the unsubscribe link won’t have a large negative impact on your reputation.

 - Mark As Spam: ISPs take this seriously.
 You definitely want to avoid lots of spam complaints.
 Customers might mark you as spam if it’s hard to unsubscribe from your emails, so make it easy for customers to unsubscribe.
 You also want to make your consent page easy to navigate – if customers get confused or lost in your consent page, they’re far more likely to just mark your email as spam and be done with it.
 Respect your customers and make it easy for them to unsubscribe.